suhail-chaand/py-problem_solving/README.md

 	my_list after adding an element at index 2: [54, 44, 11, 27, 79, 41, 36, 87, 10]
 	my_list after addding an element at the last [54, 44, 11, 27, 79, 41, 36, 87, 10, 99]

-Slice list into 3 chunks and reverse each chunks sample_list = [11, 45, 8, 23, 14, 12, 78, 45, 89]
+46. Slice list into 3 chunks and reverse each chunk list = [11, 45, 8, 23, 14, 12, 78, 45, 89]

-Count Occurance of each element from list sample_list = [11, 45, 8, 11, 23, 45, 23, 45, 89]
+47. Count occurances of each element from a list list = [11, 45, 8, 11, 23, 45, 23, 45, 89]

-Concant two list index wise
-list1 = ["M", "na", "i", "Ke"]
-list2 = ["y", "me", "s", "lly"]
+48. Concant two lists index wise list1 = ["M", "na", "i", "Ke"] list2 = ["y", "me", "s", "lly"]

-Concatenate two list in following list1 = ["Hello ", "take "]
+49. Concatenate two list as
+    list1 = ["Hello ", "take "]
-list2 = ["Dear", "Sir"]  output : ['Hello Dear', 'Hello Sir', 'take Dear', 'take Sir'] Take two list and Iterate both list simultaneously and print output Extend nested list by adding sub list with specific index taken from console Reverse the tuple
+    list2 = ["Dear", "Sir"]
+    Output: ['Hello Dear', 'Hello Sir', 'take Dear', 'take Sir']

+50. Take two list and iterate both lists simultaneously and print output

+51. Extend nested list by adding sub list with specific index taken from console

+52. Reverse a tuple

-Remove repetitive elements from the list, list length should be 25 include number, char etc Sort tuple by 2nd item tuple1 = (('a', 23),('b', 37),('c', 11), ('d',29)) Calculate no of days between two date , take input from console Modify the tuple
+53. Remove repetitive elements from the list; list length should be 25 include number, char etc.

+54. Sort tuple by 2nd item: (('a', 23),('b', 37),('c', 11), ('d',29))

+55. Calculate no of days between two dates; take input from console

+56. Modify a tuple

-Calculate the date 7 month from any date, take date input from console Convert list into dictionary and add new item into dictionary Merge two dictionaries into one and rename dictionary key name Check if key exists in dictionary and delete that key value from dictionary Get only unique items from dictionary
+57. Calculate the date 7 months from a date; take date input from console

+58. Convert list into dictionary and add new item into dictionary

+Merge two dictionaries into one and rename dictionary key name Check if key exists in dictionary and delete that key value from dictionary Get only unique items from dictionary